zihuitang/intr_med_ai/README.md

 # intr_med_ai
-There were documents for my book of Introduce to Medical Artificial Intelligence.
+There were documents, data and program code for my book of Introduce to Medical Artificial Intelligence.